kevinmcaleer/kevsrobots.com/web/about/bio.md

 ---
 layout: about
 title: About Kevin McAleer
+description: Learn about Kevin McAleer, Small Robots and links to all his social media
+date: 2024-01-01
 subtitle: Learn about Kevin McAleer, Small Robots and links to all his social media
+cover: /assets/img/kevsrobots.jpg
 ---

 {% include breadcrumbs.html %}